 Responsible for much of increased life expectancy over last century, though public opinion thinks 80% attributable to medical technology.
 Mentioned at end of When Evidence Says No, but Doctors Say Yes, more specific references needed.

 Traffic fatalities in the US alone about 40k/year, much lower per population in much of west, much higher in some other parts of the world.
 Easily improved by lowering traffic speeds, favoring pedestrians.
 Could be nearly eliminated by banning human drivers.
-Other kinds of accidents can also be reduced.

 Various anti-crime interventions, don’t start wars.

 Many tests and treatments don’t have good evidence, have been disproven, or have more net harm than benefit.
 See the Right Care Alliance and Right Care Declaration and Producing the right health care: Reducing low-value care and adverse events.

 Medical error is the third leading cause of death in the US at 250k deaths/year, and that is probably an underestimate.

 Blog post Fatigued Physicians Make Mistakes and Harm Patients has references.
 Would reduce medical error, at least.